Join or

 Do you need anything specific?
 If yes show the texture you tried to make and we will try to help you with it.

-If not just apply a seamless concrete texture or a brick texture in some places then use ambient occlusion to add some dirt in the corners and that's it.
+If not just apply a brick texture in some places then use ambient occlusion to add some dirt in the corners and that's it.

 If you need it for games.